meribold/git-snap/README.md

 This works, but it's a bit manual and cumbersome.
-It becomes more difficult when already having added a subset of the local changes to the index in preparation of the next commit: how can these be saved and restored?
+It becomes more difficult when already having added a subset of the local changes to the index in preparation of the next commit: how is the index saved and restored?

 That's why I wrote `git-snap`.